 Recently someone asked me the question, "Why do you teach yoga?".
 The response fell effortlessly from my mouth, "I teach yoga because I practice yoga.
-Also because it is a transformative process and I believe everyone should somehow keep connected with the process of transformation."
+Also because it is an interesting and informative process and I believe everyone should somehow keep connected with the process of being informed."

-And when it comes down to it, I like to learn, I like to be in movement with my body, and I really find the importance of patience a beautiful gift in the world.
-A patient yogi I wasn’t always but I’ve always moved and grooved my way through life!
-I have always engaged with the hails and fails of being a modern day rock-n-roll woman.
+And when it comes down to it, I like to learn, I like to be in movement with my body, and I really find the importance of patience a beautiful gift; one in which yoga cultivates.
+A patient one I wasn’t always.
+Time has been on my side often and I’ve moved and grooved my way through life!
+I have engaged with the hails and fails of being a modern day rock-n-roll woman.
 Rock-n-roll is in my blood, and now, fortunately, so is yoga.

-My personal practice of yoga is to establish a textural relationship with process shows up as my own and to nurture the components that lie in the traditions and philosophies of yoga.
-Practicing yoga helps me stand in my truth, that feels like when I hear a favorite rock song on the radio, potent and familiar.
+My personal practice of yoga is to establish a relationship with myself through process.
+To show up as myself in whatever why the is and to nurture the components that lie in the traditions and philosophies of yoga.
 The classes I teach always invite participants to a place where they rejoice in what is, to educate about the fortifying qualities of alignment in postures combined with fluency of their breath.
-I look forward to sharing with others in this discipline (yoga) the freedom and inquiry to transform.
+I look forward to sharing with others this discipline (yoga) as well as the freedom and inquiry to transform.

 200 hour certified Kripalu Yoga Instructor & 500 hour certified with Noah Mazé and is currently involved in an in-depth training with Noah to be a certified YogaMazé instructor.
 Philosophy teacher is Douglas Brooks.